 The Civil War had hurt the economy of Fort Worth.
 Loyd saw a need and filled it: He used his cattle profits to open Loyd Exchange Office on the town square.
 His office exchanged bank notes for gold and silver, serving as the first bank in town.

 Loyd began his banking career in one room of this house—originally the law office of J. C. Terrell—on Main Street between 1st and 2nd streets.

 Loyd Exchange Office evolved into California and Texas Bank, Loyd and Marklee and then into City National Bank in 1873.
-City National Bank built itself a new home (pictured) in 1884 but would later be a casualty of the national financial panic of 1893.
+City National Bank built itself a new home (pictured) at 315 Houston Street in 1884 but would later be a casualty of the national financial panic of 1893.

 Also in 1873 Fort Worth incorporated, and Loyd was on the first board of aldermen.

-In 1877 Loyd left City National to start another bank—First National Bank—a block north of City National.
+In 1877 Loyd left City National to start another bank—First National—a block north of City National.
 The building also housed Fort Worth’s first telephone exchange.
-(Note that by 1891 Loyd’s son-in-law Burk Burnett was a director.)
+(Note that by 1891 Loyd’s son-in-law Burk Burnett was a director of First National.)